aiSober – an Application based on IoT using BioSensor & Patent Technology for Safety and Behaviour change.

 The primary aim of this project is to prevent drunk people to drive a car and provide them with a ride (taxi) service.
 The objective is to help users change their behaviour and monitor their health by tracking alcohol consumption in the blood through the wearable.

 According to this survey, respondents most commonly reported that they drink alcohol 3 days a week and 60% say that drinking helps them to relax and socialise.
-45% of respondents have agreed to woken up feeling embarrassed and 41% were not able to remember what happened the night before.
-About 41% of respondent admitted they took risk with personal safety such as walking home alone.
+45% of respondents agreed to wake up feeling embarrassed and 41% were not able to remember what happened the night before.
+About 41% of respondents admitted they took risks with personal safety such as walking home alone.
 (Students & Alcohol National Survey, 2018)

-According to surveys and study, drinkers regretted of their drinking sessions.
+According to surveys and studies, drinkers regretted their drinking sessions.
 The report also tells that people generally “overwhelmingly like getting drunk and many people could be doing so in a potentially harmful way.”
 (Independent, 2019)

-People who drink heavily have a destructive habit which will ultimately have a negative impact on their physical and mental health.
+People who drink heavily have destructive habits which will ultimately have a negative impact on their physical and mental health.
 Moreover, their family and friends suffer with them.

 Looking at these issues objectively, it becomes obvious that many target users regret their behaviour after drinking and many of them want to change this destructive habit.

-The most tragic and horrific thing that happen from a car accident is wrongful death and of loved one.
-An unexpected death from accident can bring shock and grief to the victim’s family and can be challenging to deal with because there is no time to prepare emotionally.
+The most tragic and horrific thing that happens in a car accident is the wrongful death of a loved one.
+An unexpected death from an accident can bring shock and grief to the victim’s family and can be challenging to deal with because there is no time to prepare emotionally.

 I have gone through this traumatic and horrifying experience myself, when my father and my younger brother were hit by an alcoholic driver in Germany (year 2010).
 My father was cut from the car and taken to a hospital, in a coma.
 My brother went through major surgeries.
 After 30 days of multiple surgeries my father passed away and my brother was left to recover from his injuries and to grieve the loss of our father.